-Sometimes you just really like a shape from an image that you wish you can make it a vector and use it on your design, right?
+Sometimes you just really like a shape from an image that you wish you could make a vector and use it on your design, right?
 That’s totally possible.
-You can easily crop that cute object out and make it a brush in Photoshop.
+You can easily crop that cute object and make it a brush in Photoshop.

 I love using brushes as decorations for my design because they add more fun and personality.
 Actually, I’ve even created patterns with custom brushes (the smart and easy way!)
-Anyways, it’s a super useful tool that you should manage if you want to be a Photoshop pro.
+Anyways, it’s a super useful tool to manage if you want to be a Photoshop pro.

-In this tutorial, you’ll learn a simple and quick method to make a custom brush in Photoshop from an image.
+In this tutorial, you’ll learn a simple and quick method to make a custom brush out of an image in Photoshop.